 Why does your nonprofit need a marketing plan?

-As a busy nonprofit professional, you might be tempted to skip this step and start creating content for your marketing campaign.
-However, this would be like starting a road trip without a map.
-You could get lost, double your travel time, or end up at the wrong destination.
+Launching your campaign without a plan would be like starting a road trip without a map—you could get lost, double your travel time, or end up at the wrong destination.
+Without a marketing plan, your nonprofit could end up wasting precious time and resources on ineffective marketing strategies.

 Working with a nonprofit marketing agency can take this step off your plate if your organization doesn’t have the bandwidth for detailed planning.
 Look for an agency that will collaborate with you, perform audience research, and has a robust portfolio of other successful campaigns.